Beauty is the first test: there is no permanent place in the world for ugly mathematics - G. H. Hardy.

 I'm broadly interested in algorithms, data structures, combinatorics and computational complexity.

 - Sixue Liu.
-Chain, Generalization of Covering Code, and Deterministic Algorithm for k-SAT. [arXiv]
+Chain, Generalization of Covering Code, and Deterministic Algorithm for k-SAT. [arXiv] [slides]

-To appear in the 45th International Colloquium on Automata, Languages, and Programming (ICALP 2018).
+In the 45th International Colloquium on Automata, Languages, and Programming (ICALP 2018).

 - Sixue Liu, Gerard de Melo.
 Should Algorithms for Random SAT and MaxSAT be Different? [pdf] [slides]